isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 		<div>
 			<details>
 				<summary>How many plots can I apply for and how many plots can I lease?</summary>
-				<p>Applications are based on a per household basis.
+				<p style="margin-top: 0px">Applications are based on a per household basis.
 Each applicant is allowed to apply for only one (1) allotment garden plot at any one time.
 If the application is successful, only one (1) license will be issued to the applicant, regardless of the number of persons in the household.</p><br>
 			</details>
 			<details>
 				<summary>Will submitting multiple applications per household increase my chances of getting a plot?</summary>
-				<p>No. If there are multiple applications received from the same household address, only one (1) entry will be considered for balloting.
+				<p style="margin-top: 0px">No. If there are multiple applications received from the same household address, only one (1) entry will be considered for balloting.
 All other applications made from the same household will be disregarded.</p><br>
 			</details>
 			<details>
 				<summary>Can I choose the plot to lease?</summary>
-				<p>All plots (waist- or knee-height) are assigned strictly through a balloting system.</p><br>
+				<p style="margin-top: 0px">All plots (waist- or knee-height) are assigned strictly through a balloting system.</p><br>
 			</details>
 			<details>
 				<summary>How would applicants know if they are successful?
 When can I expect to start gardening after applying for a plot?</summary>
-				<p>All successful applicants will receive a Letter of Offer via email from NParks within three (3) months form the closing date of the application exercise.
+				<p style="margin-top: 0px">All successful applicants will receive a Letter of Offer via email from NParks within three (3) months form the closing date of the application exercise.
 More information, such as the payment instructions and start date of gardening on-site, will be shared in the Letter.
 A Temporary Occupation Licence (TOL) will also be issued to successful applicants in respect of the use of the allotment garden plot.</p><br>
 			</details>
 			<details>
 				<summary>Can you call/SMS me back when the allotment plots in the park I am interested in are open for application?</summary>
-				<p>Please check our NParks Allotment Gardens webpage and our social media platforms for updates on available plots and registration details.</p><br>
+				<p style="margin-top: 0px">Please check our NParks Allotment Gardens webpage and our social media platforms for updates on available plots and registration details.</p><br>
 			</details>
 			<details>
 				<summary>I missed the allotment garden plot application exercise/opening, can I be placed on a waitlist?</summary>
-				<p>There are no waiting lists as all available plots will be assigned to successfully balloted applicants.
+				<p style="margin-top: 0px">There are no waiting lists as all available plots will be assigned to successfully balloted applicants.
 Applicants may apply for a plot when the registration opens again for other allotment gardens.
 Please check our NParks Allotment Gardens webpage and our social media platforms for updates on available plots and registration details.</p><br>
 			</details>
 			<details>
 				<summary>I am a foreigner, can I apply for an allotment garden plot?</summary>
-				<p>Yes, but Singaporeans and Permanent Residents will be given priority.</p><br>
+				<p style="margin-top: 0px">Yes, but Singaporeans and Permanent Residents will be given priority.</p><br>
 			</details>
 			<details>
 				<summary>What is the minimum age to apply for an allotment garden plot?</summary>
-				<p>The minimum age to apply for a plot is 18 years old at the time of application.</p><br>
+				<p style="margin-top: 0px">The minimum age to apply for a plot is 18 years old at the time of application.</p><br>
 			</details>
 		</div>
 	</li>